 - Alarm button

 Information in alarm notifications defines how an alarm monitoring company and users will respond to the situation.
 That’s why it has to correspond to the nature of the threat accurately.
 For instance, a wired gas detector connected to Ajax via Transmitter should notify about a gas alert.
-And Button provided to an older person should notify about a medical emergency.
+And Button provided to an older person should notify about an emergency.

 By choosing an appropriate alarm type, engineers and user-admins change both the text of an alarm notification and a code of the event sent to the CMS.